harfbuzz-raku/HarfBuzz-Subset-raku/README.md

 Binary image of the subsetted font-face.
 This can be saved to a file with the same extension as the input font (typically `.ttf` or `.otf`) or embedded somehow (for example in a PDF file).

 HarfBuzz subsetting currently works on TrueType, and OpenType font formats.
 It also accepts TrueType Collections (typically with file extension `.ttc`) and OpenType Collections (file extension `.otc`).
-In these cases, the subsetted font is unpacked, and should be saved with file extensions `.ttf` or `.otf` respectively.
+In these cases, the face `:$index` option should be given to specify the font member to select.
+The subsetted font should be saved with file extensions `.ttf` or `.otf` respectively.

 HarfBuzz::Subset::Input Methods
 ---